jiakuan/wise-persist/README.md

 }
 ```

-Add `WisePersistModule` in your Guice injector module list, get `EntityManagerFactory` (it's a
+Add `WisePersistModule` in your Guice injector module list, get a `EntityManagerFactory` instance
-singleton instance) from the Guice instance, and also get a `UserDao` instance from the Guice
+(singleton) from the Guice instance, and also get a `UserDao` instance from the Guice injector,
-injector, now you are ready to go!
+now you are ready to go!

 With this simple tiny framework, we don't need to manually begin and close transactions again and
  again.

-Any thoughts/feedback, please feel free to contact me at delgiht.wjk@gmail.com